jlbradley1844/jlbradley1844.github.io/_drafts/spirituality-definition.md

 ## Concluding Thoughts

-At this point, study of spirituality is thought of as a strictly religious concern.
+Presently, study of spirituality is thought of as a strictly religious concern.
 Material concerns are thought of as the domain entirely of science.
 True materialists handle talk of the "spiritual" by dismissing it entirely.
 Those who wish to keep the scientific pursuit while acknowledging the spiritual hedge this by thinking of the spiritual and material as two different "magesteria"; e.g. the study of material or measurable things is the purview of science only, and anything spiritual is the purview of the religious.

-This results in the following claims about spirituality:
+The prevelance of this view means that most people assume these two things are true about spirituality:

 * Spiritual things cannot be _emperically studied_.
 Spiritual claims are, by definition, not testable.
 If it were testable, it would be subject to scientific